QuantEcon/lecture-julia.myst/lectures/dynamic_programming/optgrowth.md

 println("Converged in $(sol.results.iterations) to an ||residuals||_∞ of $(sol.results.residual_norm)")

 plt = plot(ylim = (-35, -24))
-plot!(plt, grid_y, v_star_approx, linewidth = 2, alpha = 0.6,
+plot!(plt, p.y, v_star_approx, linewidth = 2, alpha = 0.6,
-      label = "approximate value function") plot!(plt, v_star, grid_y, linewidth = 2, alpha = 0.6, label = "true value function")
+      label = "approximate value function") plot!(plt, p.y, v_star.(p.y;p), linewidth = 2, alpha = 0.6, label = "true value function")
 plot!(plt, legend = :bottomright)
 ```

 The figure shows that we are pretty much on the money

-Note that this converges in fewer than the 36 iterations printed above because it is using Anderson iteration - where the $m=1$ parameter is naive fixed point iteration
+Note that this converges in fewer than the 36 iterations printed above because it is using Anderson iteration - where the $m=0$ parameter is naive fixed point iteration

 ### The Policy Function